do-kevin/my-workspace/README.md

 fatal: failed to write commit object
 ```

-After adding GPG, enter `xport GPG_TTY=$(tty)` into terminal and your commit attempts to show a prompt for the password to sign the commit.
+After adding GPG, enter `export GPG_TTY=$(tty)` into terminal and your commit attempts to show a prompt for the password to sign the commit.

 ## References